AkerBP/deos-cognite-functions-template/README.md

 Completing all steps in this demonstration, from retrieving the original time series to writing the new time series back to CDF Prod, unfortunately takes an undeseriably long time and is subject to efficiency improvements.
 The main bottleneck is the process of granting necessary read and write accesses for CDF.
 - The form for requesting access is more comprehensive than necessary.
 It is not trivial what to fill out in some sections.
 Thus, we believe too much time is wasted mailing the CDF Operations team back and fourth for particular guidance.
 This process has potential for streamlining by transitioning from restriction-based to constraint-based, facilitating a more rapid onboarding process for new developers
 - If you submit a form with the same title as another submitted form, it is considered as a duplicate and will be deleted.
 Hence, if you fill out something wrong and have to resubmit the form, it is crucial to rename the title.
 We think this issue should be communicated better by the CDF Ops team to avoid users waiting forever for their submission to be processed
-- The CDF Operations team is by the time of writing (September 2023) understaffed, where a response to your request form is expected to take multiple days, or up to a week.
-This is not sustainable for a company like Aker BP with lots of employees developing their work scope
+- The CDF Operations team is by the time of writing (November 2023) understaffed, where a response to your request form is expected to take multiple days, or even weeks, which is too much for new employees that deserves a quick onboarding experience

 ## *OPTIONAL READ:* Calculation of drainage rate
 This section gives the mathematical and technical details how to calculate drainage rate from a time series of volume percentage - the particular case considered in this project.
 If you are only interested in deployment of Cognite Functions in general, we recommend jumping to section Update time series at prescribed schedules.